 Life on the Plains

 New settlers to the region found that life was no picnic.
 Many were resigned to living life in a sod house, much like the one we found at the museum in Oakley, Kansas.
-We would not want to imagine the amount of bugs that resided in the walls and roof of one of these homes.
+We would not want to imagine the number of bugs that resided in the walls and roofs of one of these homes.
 Plenty of varmints, like field mice, would also call the dwelling home.
 Of course, where you find mice you will also find snakes.
-Rainstorms would bring at the least a muddy floor, and even a potential roof collapse from the weight.
+Rainstorms would bring at the least a muddy floor and even a potential roof collapse from the weight.
 Dry spells brought their own issues, as it meant dirt pieces would rain down on the inhabitants of the home with each gust of wind.

 Our quest to hunt history took us back to prehistoric times.
 Eons ago, the western side of the Kansas region was a huge inland sea.
 As creatures came and went, layer upon layer of silt was deposited on the seabed.
 As the land rose up, the seas were drained from the area.
 More time passed and erosion did its work slowly carving the chalky soil into amazing structures.
 South of Oakley, Kansas we found Monument Rocks National Natural Landmark.
 These fossil-filled silent sentinels rise above the rolling plains.
 While they are impressive to see from a distance they are even more so up close.

 As much as Monument Rocks grabs the attention from a distance, the exact opposite can be said for the Kansas Badlands.
 One of the state’s newest parks, Little Jerusalem State Park is a collection of chalk outcroppings that have remained fairly hidden for ages.
 The approach to the site brings visitors in from the southeast, so this canyon of natural wonders lies below the horizon.
 It wasn’t until we began hiking the park trails that we finally caught sight of the formations.
 It is a reminder that the wonders of nature aren’t always easily visible and require a little effort.